Richelle Cranston

+Richelle Cranston (born 28 September 1989) is a former Australian rules footballer who played for Melbourne, Geelong and the Western Bulldogs in the AFL Women's (AFLW).

 Early life

-Cranston grew up in New Zealand and then Maryborough, Victoria to New Zealand parents.
-She has Maori heritage and grew up playing American Football.
+Cranston grew up in New Zealand and later in Maryborough, Victoria to New Zealand parents.
+She has Maori heritage and grew up playing American football.

-She did not begin playing Australian Football until year 12.
-In 2011 she started with the North Ballarat Football Club and won the Kate Lawrence Medal in 2011 and 2012.
+She did not begin playing Australian Football until Year 12.
+In 2011, she started with the North Ballarat Football Club and won the Kate Lawrence Medal in 2011 and 2012.
 She kicked 39 goals in her second season with the club playing at full forward.
 Cranston went on to represent Vic Country in 2014.

 Cranston played senior gridiron with the Geelong Buccaneers as a fullback and tailback.
 She was the MVP for Gridiron Victoria in 2015 and was part of the team's back to back Vic Bowl sides and was their most valuable player in 2016.
 She also represented Victoria in the state's first ever representative women's team and made national selection.

-She also played at North Geelong Football Club and later the Western Bulldogs team from 2016/17 during the trial matches prior to the commencement of the AFLW.
+She also played for North Geelong Football Club and later for the Western Bulldogs team from 2016/17 during the trial matches prior to the commencement of the AFLW.